maythaswang/streaming-data-pipeline/sink_setup_instruction.md

 [1] Right now, the topic name for sending from kafka to the sink is `to-elastic-search`, you can simply use them from normal producer node without any extra configurations.

-[2] To access the content on elastic search use whatever is written in the `topics:` field which right now is `to-elastic-search`
+[2] To access the content on elastic search use whatever is written in the  `topics:` field which right now is `to-elastic-search` (for some reason index doesn't work)

 1. Access the container
 ```winpty docker exec -it <kafka-connect-container> bash```